Daniel Offer: Biography

-Daniel Offer was born in Berlin, Germany on December 24, 1929.
-He is the son of Walter Hirsch, M.D. a pediatrician, and Ilse Hirsch, née Meyer.
-He is a grandson of Professor Ludwig Ferdinand Meyer, M.D., a pediatric gastroenterologist and Director of the Emperor and Empress Friedrich Children’s Hospital in Berlin, Germany.
+Daniel Offer was born in Berlin, Germany, on December 24, 1929.
+He was the son of Walter Hirsch, M.D. a pediatrician, and Ilse Hirsch, née Meyer.
+He was a grandson of Professor Ludwig Ferdinand Meyer, M.D., a pediatric gastroenterologist and director of the Emperor and Empress Friedrich Children’s Hospital in Berlin, Germany.
 After the rise of Nazism in April 1933, both his father and his grandfather lost their jobs.
 The two families immigrated to Palestine in 1936.
-Offer grew up in Jerusalem and, in February, 1948, he joined the Palmach (Strike Force) of the Israeli army.
+Offer grew up in Jerusalem and, in February 1948, he joined the Palmach (Strike Force) of the Israeli army.
 At that time he changed his name from Thomas Edgar Hirsch to Daniel Offer.
-He left the Israel Defense Forces as a Staff Sergeant in 1950.
+He left the Israel Defense Forces as a staff sergeant in 1950.
 He then attended the University of Rochester, in Rochester, New York.
 He continued his education at the University of Chicago Pritzker School of Medicine, graduating in 1957.

-Offer served an internship at the University of Illinois Medical Center, Chicago, Illinois followed by a psychiatric residency at Michael Reese Hospital, Chicago, Illinois (1958 to 1961).
+Offer served an internship at the University of Illinois Medical Center, Chicago, Illinois, followed by a psychiatric residency at Michael Reese Hospital, Chicago, Illinois (1958 to 1961).
 He remained at Michael Reese until 1990.
-During that time he was Chairman of the Department of Psychiatry from 1977 to 1987.
-From 1973 to 1990 he served on the faculty of the University of Chicago Medical School, becoming Professor of Psychiatry in 1974.
-In 1990 he became Professor of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine, attaining emeritus status in 2008.
+During that time he was chairman of the Department of Psychiatry from 1977 to 1987.
+From 1973 to 1990 he served on the faculty of the University of Chicago Medical School, becoming professor of psychiatry in 1974.
+In 1990 he became professor of psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine, attaining emeritus status in 2008.

 Offer was married to Judith Baskin Offer from 1961 until her death in 1976.
 In 1979 he married Marjorie Kaiz Offer.
 They were married until his death in 2013.
-He has three children and six grandchildren.
+He had three children and six grandchildren.

 Life on dialysis

-In June, 1999 Daniel Offer began dialysis due to renal failure.
-In order to help fellow renal patients navigate the world of dialysis, he wrote with his wife, Marjorie Kaiz Offer and his daughter Susan Offer Szafir a guide to dealing with dialysis.
+In June 1999, Offer began dialysis due to renal failure.
+In order to help fellow renal patients navigate the world of dialysis, he wrote with his wife, Marjorie Kaiz Offer, and his daughter Susan Offer Szafir, a guide to dealing with dialysis.
 The book incorporates interviews with nephrologists, nurses, social workers, dieticians, technicians and dialysis patients and their families.